 How Much Fiber Do Kids Need?

 One way to estimate how much fiber your child needs is to take your child's age and add 5 or 10 to it.
 For example:

 - A 5-year-old should get about 10–15 grams (g) of fiber every day.

-A 10-year old should get 15–20 grams (g) of fiber a day.
+- A 10-year old should get 15–20 grams (g) of fiber a day.

-A 15-year-old should get 20–25 grams (g) of fiber a day.
+- A 15-year-old should get 20–25 grams (g) of fiber a day.

 What Are Good Sources of Fiber?